gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 Language Encoding (EFS)), `false` to mark the names as compliant with the original IBM Code Page 437.

-By default the flag is derived from the content: it is set when the encoded name or the encoded comment of the entry holds a byte outside ASCII, and cleared otherwise.
-An ASCII name is spelled identically in UTF-8 and in Code Page 437, so the flag carries no information there, and every other writer decides it the same way.
+By default the flag is derived from the content: it is set when the encoded name or the encoded comment of the entry holds a byte outside printable ASCII, and cleared otherwise.
+Printable ASCII is spelled identically in UTF-8 and in Code Page 437, so the flag carries no information there, and every other writer decides it the same way.
+A control character is not printable ASCII: Code Page 437 maps the bytes 0x01 to 0x1f and the byte 0x7f to the IBM graphic characters rather than to the control characters themselves, so a name or a comment holding one of them keeps the flag and stays readable.
 The comment is part of the test because the flag announces its encoding too, so deriving from the name alone would mislabel an ASCII name carrying a comment written in another language.

 Note that setting this option only sets the flag, it does not ensure that the file names are in the correct encoding: when it is set to `false`, the names are still encoded in UTF-8 unless the